 We place ourselves here in ideal paraxial conditions, even if the diagrams, for didactic reasons, include representations apparently outside the paraxial situation.

-Light is likely to take the “shortest” optical path (the route that takes the least amount of time between two points) between the entrance and exit of a thick lens; it would certainly be possible to calculate this path if we know the geometry of the system and its refractive indices, but it is simpler to define the existence of two planes, called the principal object plane and the principal image plane, which materialize the intersection between the incident rays (respectively emerging) parallel to the optical axis and the emerging rays (respectively incident) which pass through the image focus (respectively object).
+As we learned in the 1st part of this module devoted to the fundamentals of calculating the power of IOL, light takes the “shortest” optical path (the route that takes the least amount of time between two points) between the entrance and exit of a thick lens; it would certainly be possible to calculate this path if we know the geometry of the system and its refractive indices.
+We could use Snell’s law at each surface since Snell’s law follows precisely the principle of travel time minimization.
+It is simpler to define the existence of two principal planes, called the principal object plane and the principal image plane, which materialize the intersection between the incident rays (respectively emerging) parallel to the optical axis and the emerging rays (respectively incident) which pass through the image focus (respectively object) point.

 Drawing of the principal image plane